memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 - **FAULTMASK** - Typically configured in code using the CMSIS `__disable_fault_irq()` and `__enable_fault_irq()` routines or the `cpsid f` and `cpsie f` assembly instructions directly.
 Setting the FAULTMASK disables all interrupts except the `NMI` interrupt.
 This register is not available for ARMv6-M devices.
 - **BASEPRI**- Typically configured using the CMSIS `__set_BASEPRI()` routine.
-The register has no effect when set to 0 and can be set anywhere from the highest priority level, N, to 1.
-It can be used to prevent interrupts up to a certain priority from being activated.
+The register can be used to prevent interrupts up to a certain priority from being activated.
+It has no effect when set to 0 and can be set anywhere from the highest priority level, N, to 1.
 It's also not available for ARMv6-M based MCUs.

-#### Interruptible-continuable instructions
+### Interruptible-continuable instructions

-Most ARM instructions run to completion before the interrupt is executed and are atomic.
+Most ARM instructions run to completion before an interrupt is executed and are atomic.
 For example, any aligned 32-bit memory access is an atomic operation.
 However, to minimize interrupt latency, some of the longer multi-cycle instructions can be aborted and re-started after the exception completes.
 These include divide instructions (`udiv` & `sdiv`) and double